Investing in the time to declutter and organise your home will create a home you love being in and has the added bonus of helping you save money!

 Take a look at my fridge organising tips to help you get started.

-2. Have a place for everything so you can find what you need, when you need it!
+2. Save money by organising your home so you have a place for everything - you'll find what you need, when you need it!

 "Oh I've been looking for that for ages, I bought a replacement for it last week!".... sound familiar?